 Warning: There may be some spoilers ahead.

 A lot of the filming happened in Ireland, especially Planet Ahch-To, the island Luke Skywalker had been living on all these years.
 Filming took place on multiple different areas, not just one island, including Brow Head, County Cork and County Donegal.

 Brow Head is not easy to get to, but it looks worth it once you get there.
 And you may be in luck, because a tour company has taken the opportunity to create a package just for the occasion.
 The self-guided tour will take you around to multiple shooting locations, including the 400 million-year-old Skellig Michael Isle.

 Although Skellig Michael is officially the Star Wars set of the island, there was a replica of the monastery built on the Dingle Peninsula in Co.
-Kerry, Ireland as well and a lot of the filming took place there, as well as in Loop Head, Co.
+Kerry in the Ring of Kerry, Ireland as well and a lot of the filming took place there, as well as in Loop Head, Co.
 Clare.

 Although a shorter scene, the city where Finn and Rose searched a casino for the codebreaker looked like a beautiful Eastern European city — and it was.
 The City of Canto Bright was actually filmed in Dubrovnik, a Croatian city located on the Adriatic Sea.

 A city with an important history and cultural heritage, the Old Town of Dubrovnik is enough reason in itself to visit.
 There are plenty of ways to get to Dubrovnik, and plenty to do once you get there.
 Besides the beautiful city itself, you can take a tour of the city walls and forts, palaces, monasteries, and a cathedral.